mslmtrk/crm-application-frontend/README.md

 # Crm-Application-Frontend
 Frontend side of Crm App, uses crm-app-backend for data transactions.
 Built with Spring MVC, Thymeleaf and Hibernate Validator.
 Deployed with Heroku.
+You will need to signup and login to make crud operation on customers.

 Live App: https://crm-app-frontend.herokuapp.com/